Are you looking for a way to have user-submitted content on your site?

 You can also edit form fields by clicking on them.
 This will give you options to rename a field, change its format, add a description, edit its size, enable conditional logic, and more.

-Under the ‘General’ settings, you can rename your form, add a description, edit the text of the submit button, and enable dynamic fields, enable AJAX form submission, and more.
+Now, from the ‘General’ settings tab, you can rename your form, add a description, edit the text of the submit button, enable dynamic fields, enable AJAX form submission, and more.

 Next, you can go to the ‘Notifications’ tab and edit the email on which you’ll receive a notification when someone submits a form.

-In the ‘Post Submissions’ tab, you can map each field to the respective post fields in WordPress.
-WPForms does an excellent job at matching the fields in the form template.
+Next, switch to the ‘Post Submissions’ tab, where you can map each field to the respective post fields in WordPress.
+WPForms does an excellent job of matching the fields in the form template.

 By default, user-submitted posts will be saved as ‘Drafts’ pending review.
 However, you can also change the post type and allow users to submit content to your custom post types.

-After that, don’t forget to click on the ‘Save’ button at the top right corner of the screen to save your form.
+After that, don’t forget to click on the ‘Save’ button in the top right corner of the screen to save your form.

 Next, you can select your post submission form from the dropdown in the WPForms block.